PunchiiNadia/EarlyRoboticsCreations2023And2025/musical_birthday_box/README.md

 1. **Planning:** Researching piezo buzzer tone frequencies and LED control.
 2. **Simulation:** Designing and testing the circuit in Tinkercad before real hardware assembly.
 3. **Assembly:** Wiring the buzzer and LEDs to the Arduino and breadboard.
-4. **Programming:** Coding the Happy Birthday melody and synchronizing LED flashes.
+4. **Programming:** Coding the Happy Birthday melody and LED light sequence in Tinkercad before hardware assembly.
+The simulation version was already accurate, so the same code was transferred directly to the Arduino.
-5. **Testing:** Adjusting tone frequencies and LED timing until the song played smoothly.
+5. **Testing:** Confirming that the real circuit matched the simulation.
+No adjustments to tone frequencies or LED timing were needed, as the programmed values worked as expected during the first hardware test.
 6. **Fabrication and Presentation:** Building a layered birthday box, decorating it, and preparing the surprise setting for my mother.